cherti/mailexporter/README.md

 ## Exported metrics

+The following metrics are exported, for each metric there is one instance per probe-config, distinguishable by label `configname` (which contains the value of the `Name`-field of the respective configuration section).

 * `mail_deliver_success`: indicates mail delivery functionality (`1` if functional, `0` if not)
 * `last_mail_deliver_time`: last time a mail was successfully delivered to the system as a unix timestamp
+* `last_mail_deliver_duration`: time it took for the last received mail to be delivered (doesn't matter if timed out or not)
 * `late_mails`: number of probing-mails being received after their respective timeout

 ## Building and running